core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 ## Caching of End-To-End Protected Responses at Proxies # {#sec-group-caching}

-When using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} to protect communications end-to-end between a client and multiple servers in the group, it is normally not possible for an intermediary proxy to cache protected responses.
+When using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} to protect communications end-to-end between a client and multiple servers in the group, it is normally not possible for an intermediary proxy to effectively cache protected responses.

 In fact, when starting from the same plain CoAP message, different clients generate different protected requests to send on the wire.
 This prevents different clients to generate potential cache hits, and thus makes response caching at the proxy pointless.